HOW CHRISTIANITY IS BEING WEAKENED IN AMERICA

 Is it any surprise that the offspring of these modern day church-goers have their heads and hearts buried deeply into the virtual world?
-The orientation of the young minds of America’s future citizens is totally lost and buried in the external world of technology, pop culture and social media; this orientation includes the following: continuous, non-stop communication with their peers in virtual reality; deep concerns regarding their celebrity-status popularity; a lack of sensitivity and respect for the living beings around them; an ongoing development of anxieties, insecurities, and unfounded fears; an erosion or absence of personal values and moral principles; a lack of any kind of internal conviction; and a desensitized, relativistic and confused decision-making process.
+The orientation of the young minds of America’s future citizens is totally lost and buried in the external world of technology, pop culture, social media and wokeness; this orientation includes the following: continuous, non-stop communication with their peers in virtual reality; deep concerns regarding their celebrity-status popularity; a lack of sensitivity and respect for the living beings around them; an ongoing development of anxieties, insecurities, and unfounded fears; an erosion or absence of personal values and moral principles; a lack of any kind of internal conviction; and a desensitized, relativistic and confused decision-making process.

-Christians in America, like a reflection of society, tend to be weak, naïve, lukewarm, self-indulgent, pampered and easily manipulated because they have never had to stand up against anything threatening!
+Many Christians in America, like a reflection of society, tend to be naïve, self-indulgent, pampered and easily manipulated because they have never had to stand up against anything threatening!
 No one in this country has been persecuted or murdered for their religious beliefs so far; no one in the country has been threatened with incarceration for being a Christian; and no Christian in America has been thrown in the lion’s den or been chased down in an Inquisition.
-No Christian in America has had to stand up for their Christian beliefs, and as a result, many of today’s Christians have a hard time articulating what it is they really stand for as a person of faith; this does not mean simply spouting off a list of beliefs.
+No Christian in America has had to stand up for their Christian beliefs, and as a result, many of today’s Christians have a hard time articulating what it is they really stand for as a person of faith.

-Some of the enemies we are fighting are Americans who have a godless and leftist ideology; and their plan of attack on our culture, country, political system, and religion is simple – undermine the importance of values and morals through relativism in the media and pop culture so young people no longer know the difference between right and wrong; eliminate family traditions by alienating and separating the family unit through individually-operated technological devices; subvert and divert the political systems of the Republic through lies, misinformation and tyranny so the next generation no longer understands or values the Constitution.
+Some of the enemies Christians are fighting are secular and godless Americans; and their plan of attack on our culture, country, political system, and religion is simple – undermine the importance of values and morals through relativism in the media and pop culture so young people no longer know the difference between right and wrong; eliminate family traditions by alienating and separating the family unit through individually-operated technological devices; subvert and divert our country through lies, misinformation and oppression so the next generation no longer understands or values our Constitution and Bill of Rights.
 This is not to mention the physical reality or real world threats from enemies who are evil, violent, and heartless like, Islamic jihadists, drug cartels, gangs, criminals, thugs and the insane, folks who would slit our throats in a heartbeat if we give them the chance!

 The reason there are so many different Christian churches in America, each with their own denomination, dogma, doctrine and local culture, is because there are so many diverse and unique individuals.
 The reality is that each one of us is uniquely different, with varying: experiences, temperaments, sensitivities, intellect, motivation, problems, and insights.
 When all of these unique characteristics in people are considered in the context of religion, it is unimaginable to think that we could have any kind of common understanding regarding the teachings of Christ.

 Many Christians today want to experience the internal oneness and unity with Christ which He has revealed to us and He desires for us to experience.
-Unfortunately, Christendom often appears to be a legalistic system based on church attendance, the historical Jesus, fixed beliefs and future salvation rather than present moment spiritual experience.
+Unfortunately, Christendom often appears to be a legalistic, institutional system based on church attendance, the historical Jesus, fixed beliefs, and future salvation rather than present moment spiritual experience of Christ.
 Consequently, most of today’s Christian institutions shun and reject any internal, esoteric or spiritual teachings of Jesus Christ primarily because their ministers have no knowledge or experience regarding Christian mysticism or meditation.
 Spiritual knowledge and meditation experience have been cast aside in favor of socially acceptable behavior.

 Even in the darkest of times there is always a ray of light to guide us on our way.
 God does not always shield us from difficult times, but He never abandons us in our painful struggles or personal challenges.
 He does push and nudge us at times toward greater awareness, understanding, and personal strength in hopes that we will continue to grow and expand our knowledge of Life, Light, and Truth.
 At this time in the world, we Christians are like the butterfly in the cocoon struggling to break out and discover a new spiritual freedom and a higher reality.